izazw/learning-log/README.md

 ### Today's progress ###
 * I spent some time with my pair programming partner on Codewars challenges, manipulating arrays and transforming strings.
 I needed to check the documentation of join(), especially how it behaves on the arrays containing arrays (you cannot control the separators of the nested arrays!)
-* I read a bit unary plus (+), which evaluates to the operand, but tries to evaluate it to the number.
+* I read about unary plus (+), which evaluates the operand, but tries to evaluate it to the number.
 I didn't think about the consequences of that for nonnumerical values, good to keep it in mind.

       const x = 1;
       console.log(+x);